 And when I do get home I work out some more.
 Usually, after a long day of sitting on my ass at the office, I’m too tired to work out, but I force myself to do it anyway because I know once I get going I’ll get an endorphin rush and enjoy it.
 Working out is like taking a bath when you’re a kid.
 You try to avoid it at all costs but once you’re in the water you never want to get out.
 Ok, maybe working out isn’t always like that.
 Sometimes I’m in agony, counting down the seconds until my virtual trainers announce workout complete, but other times working out is simultaneously fun, relaxing, and energizing.

-I’ve also gotten into hiking recently, which is surprising to anyone who knows me, because I’m stereotyped as hating nature.
-It is difficult to be in a forest due to my allergies and aversion to the sun, but as I’ve gotten older my allergies have gotten more manageable, and I can afford to buy the fancy sunscreen that doesn’t feel gross.
-It turns out that all that advice about getting out in nature to de-stress is actually accurate.
-It’s very calming to be in the woods, and even though I need to go through an entire box of tissues during any given hike, it’s worth it for the way I feel afterwards.
+I’ve also gotten into hiking recently, which is surprising to anyone who knows me because I’m stereotyped as hating nature but it turns out that all that advice about getting out in nature to de-stress is fairly accurate.
+It’s very calming to be in the woods, and even though I need to go through an entire box of tissues during any given hike, it’s worth it for the way I feel afterward.
 I’m not one to use the term “spiritual”, because I believe it’s just a froo-froo way of saying “mentally fortifying”, but for all the hippies out there, yes, communing with nature is a spiritual experience.
 Even more so in the winter, for a snow enthusiast such as myself.
 I can think of nothing more beautiful than the twisted branches of a leafless tree covered in snow.

 In the end, my boyfriend is right about exercise.
 It pretty much is a cure-all.
 Recently my father’s doctor told him that his health wasn’t doing so great and since he was already eating his prescribed diet the only thing left to do was to exercise.
-I work in a healthcare related field so I know that most people will try literally anything before turning to exercise.
+I work in a healthcare-related field so I know that most people will try literally anything before turning to exercise.
 So I was proud of my dad when he actually started working out and managed to successfully improve his health.
 A lot of people complain that they don’t have enough time to work out, but I would encourage them to make the time.
 You don’t need to be a professional athlete to reap the benefits of exercise, and it doesn’t take much.
-Just a half hour a day is enough.
+Just a half-hour a day is enough.
 I know it can be difficult to find the motivation, especially if you suffer from depression.
-I know because I’ve been there.
-But I can also say that by integrating regular workouts into my routine, my bouts of depression are less frequent and less severe.
+But by integrating regular workouts into your routine, your bouts of depression may be less frequent and less severe.
 But don’t take my word for it!
 The science bears this out.
 I don’t really have any advice on how you can get yourself out of bed and on a walk when you’re depressed, but maybe you can ask a trusted friend to literally drag you out.
 A depression buddy, if you will.

 Exercise is also good for anxiety.
 I got nervous recently when my boyfriend suggested some friends join us on a hike because I jumped to the conclusion that I wouldn’t be able to keep up with a normal person’s pace, but that’s probably a hang-up of mine rather than a real problem.
 And the best way to overcome that fear is to go on said hike.